NGX Group: Dangote Refinery Embodies Energy Security, Job Creation, Industrial Growth

 “Once again, we extend our profound gratitude to Alhaji Aliko Dangote and the Dangote Group for their hospitality, vision, and steadfast investment in Nigeria’s future.

-“You inspire us all to think big, act boldly and believe in the limitless promise of our great nation,” Kwairanga said.
+“You inspire us all to think big, act boldly, and believe in the limitless promise of our great nation.”